2017 Miss Maryland Agriculture: Mackenzie Underwood

 Eligible participants include ladies between the ages of 16 and 19 who are either Maryland Farm Bureau members or their parents are members in good standing of one of our 23 county Farm Bureaus.
 When selected by county Farm Bureaus, all contestants must participate in the three-day Miss Maryland Agriculture Orientation in order to gain knowledge and expertise to assist in competition for the title of Miss Maryland Agriculture.

 During the State Fair, contestants participate in a two-day contest consisting of professional interviews, round table discussions and our on-stage contest.
 They are judged by out-of-state judges on their agricultural and Farm Bureau knowledge, personal presentation and speaking ability.
 Contestants are provided with a variety of opportunities in agriculture education, career preparation and public relations to enhance their agricultural, professional and personal lives.

 The ladies are also given scholarships from the Miss Maryland Agriculture Contest to assist them as they continue to develop into leaders of our industry.
 Contestants give back to our community by visiting the Ronald McDonald House in Baltimore, working with the Maryland Food Bank and other organizations in the state throughout the year.

-> To assist in funding the Miss Maryland Agriculture program and contest, Maryland Farm Bureau welcomes financial and promotional contributions.
-If you or your farm/organization are interested, contact Trish Hildebrand at email@example.com.
+To assist in funding the Miss Maryland Agriculture program and contest, Maryland Farm Bureau welcomes financial and promotional contributions.
+If you or your farm/organization are interested, contact Ryan Zimmerman at firstname.lastname@example.org.